zk-community/realworld-cryptography-studygroup/docs/lesson_01-Hash_Functions/index.md

 **Challenge Exercises**

+a.
 Explain your answers in English, such that anyone reading the answer for the first time can follow-along.

-Prepare 1 or more implementations in 1 or more languages of your choice; for example, Python | Rust | Javascript.
+b.
+Prepare 1 or more implementations in 1 or more languages of your choice; for example: Python, Rust, Javascript.

+---

 1) MD5 is said to be ‘insecure/broken’.
 Which security properties are vulnerable?
 Prove it.